- Realising there is a problem

 Next Developments of the RFI

-- RFI Implementation set to start in Africa – June 2017
+- RFI Implementation started in Africa – June 2017

-An implementation workshop has been confirmed in Dakar, Senegal in June 2017.
-This is expected to be followed by workshops in other countries, including Kenya and South Africa.
+An implementation workshop took place in Dakar, Senegal in June 2017.
+The RFI has already received RFI reports from some participating institutions for validation.
+This will be followed by workshops in other countries, including Kenya and South Africa.
 Why not be an early adopter yourself ?

 - Ongoing improvement … towards version 2.0